nadiia-dev/product_catalg_app/README.md

 npm run dev
 ```

+7. To manage database through adminer open http://localhost:8080 and enter database login credentials from docker-compose.yml

 ## Usage

 - Use the main page to view all products.
 - Use the search/filter functionality to narrow down results.
 - Click a product to view detailed info.
-- To add/edit/remove a product, go to the admin section and fill in the required fields.
+- To add a product, go to the admin section and fill in the required fields.

 ## Admin panel credentials